jk1257/email-sending-app/README.md

 Simple sending system with an API for users to send emails efficiently.
 Emails are managed through a task queue for optimized performance.
 The Next.js frontend provides a dashboard for users to view and filter analytics on sent emails by day, week, or month.

-Backend: NestJS, BullMQ, Sendgrid, Postgres, and Prisma
+Backend: NestJS, BullMQ, Sendgrid, Postgres, Prisma

 Frontend: NextJS
 ## External Documentation